 - The Upper Mississippi (Alton near St. Louis-Red Wing near St. Paul) characterized by rolling hills and high bluffs; locking operations to navigate Ole Man River; riverside towns that blossomed during the steamboat era; dynamism of the Twin Cities of St. Paul and Minneapolis; and the brilliant autumn color.
 9-day itineraries July-September.

-- Four full-length cruises operate between New Orleans and Red Wing, Minnesota (located just below Minneapolis/St. Paul) in July, August and September 2018 – two 16 days downriver and two 23 days upriver.
+- Three full-length cruises operate between New Orleans and Red Wing, Minnesota (located just below Minneapolis/St. Paul) in Jul and August 2019 – 16 and 23* days downriver, one 23 days upriver. *begins St. Paul.

 - The Ohio, Tennessee and Cumberland rivers reveal stretches of wilderness; Civil War battlefields; small town and big city America; Nashville’s country music and the Grand Ole Opry.
-With a wide selection of 9-day itineraries throughout the year, embarkations and disembarkations may be in Chattanooga, Cincinnati, Louisville, Memphis, Nashville and Pittsburgh.
+With a wide selection of 9-day itineraries throughout the year, embarkations and disembarkations may be in Chattanooga, Louisville, Memphis, Nashville, Pittsburgh and St. Louis (Alton).

 - The AMERICAN DUCHESS is nimble enough to cruise the Illinois River from Ottawa, located just west of Chicago to St. Louis and Red Wing (near Minneapolis).
 Collectors of rivers will go for this one.
 (9 days in August).